 On the 9th of February the Institute for Development of Freedom of Information (IDFI) addressed the President of Georgia Mr. Giorgi Margvelashvili and proposed him the candidacy of Ms. Natia Tskepladze for the position of Chairman of the Supreme Court to be approved by the Parliament of Georgia...

 IDFI Organzied round table meeting.
 Representatives of NGOs, national Communication Commission , media and other companies discussed DSO related issues

 Partner organization of IDFI Freedom of Information Foundation (Saint Petersburg) has been subject to systematic pressure from the government of Russia in the recent period.
 The Foundation was established in 2004 and was one of the first partners of IDFI.

-IDFI has prepared a newsletter summarizing organization's activities in July.
+IDFI has prepared a newsletter summarizing organization's activities in January.
 Short reviews of research and posts, published on IDFI's website or blogs are represented in the newsletter.

 |20 January 2019|